 At the Danforth, we offer a variety of programs and education for all ages.
-Below is a list of our current offerings.
+Check out our current offerings below!

 The Danforth Art Museum is pleased to collaborate with composer Patrick Greeley on the creation of original compositions inspired by our spring exhibitions.

 Patrick explores how music adds a companion narrative to the art on the walls and how the experience of the artist and the composer come together.
 Using works currently on view at the Danforth, he created short compositions perfectly tailored to his encounters with the paintings.
 He has created five pieces in response to Lori Schouela’s Suspended Landscapes, which can be experienced here.